By Tim Lambert

 Meanwhile, in the 13th century, the friars came to King’s Lynn.
 The friars were like monks but instead of withdrawing from the world, they went out to preach and help the poor.
 In King’s Lynn, there were Dominican friars (known as black friars because of their black costumes), Augustinian or Austin Friars, and Carmelites or white friars.

-St Georges Guildhall was built in King Street in 1406 (In the 20th century it was converted into a theater).
+St Georges Guildhall was built in King Street in 1406 (In the 20th century it was converted into a theatre).
 The Guildhall in Queen Street was built in 1421.
 In the Middle Ages, people went on journeys called pilgrimages.
 Red Mount Chapel was built about 1485 as a chapel for pilgrims traveling to Walsingham.

 King’s Lynn in the 16th Century

 Thoresby College was built in 1500-1510 to house priests of a religious guild.
 In the Middle Ages, merchants and craftsmen joined together to protect their interests but there were also religious guilds.
-These provided charity for the poor and often they employed priests to pray and say masses for the souls of dead members.
+These provided charity for the poor and often employed priests to pray and say masses for the souls of dead members.
 Thoresby College was built by a man named Thomas Thoresby to house priests of the Guild of The Holy Trinity in King’s Lynn.

 In 1524 King’s Lynn was given a mayor and corporation.
 In 1537 the king took control of the town from the bishop.
 From then on it was called King’s Lynn.
 However, in the 16th century, the town’s two annual fairs were reduced to one.
 In 1534 a grammar school was founded in King’s Lynn.
 However, in 1538, Henry VIII closed the Benedictine Priory.
 He also closed the three friaries in King’s Lynn.